AlexGalhardo/galhardo-blog.vercel.app/pages/algorithms-and-data-structures.md

     }
     ```
     - Examples: Quicksort, Mergesort and Heapsort -> dividir para conquistar
-  - Quadratic time O(n²) :skull:
+  - <b>Quadratic time O(n²)</b> 💀
-    - Bom evitar
+    - Good to avoid
-    - O tempo de execução desse algoritmo é diretamente proporcional ao o quadrado do input.
+    - The running time of this algorithm is directly proportional to the square of the input.
-    - Ou seja: 2->4 3->9 4->16 5->25 etc
+    - That is: 2->4 3->9 4->16 5->25 etc
-    - Exemplo: Soma de matrizes
+    - Example: Sum of matrices
     ```
     for (var outer = 0; outer < elements.Count; outer++){
       for (var inner = 0; inner < elements.Count; inner++){